410735038/frog-webpage/README.md

 # frog-webpage
 The project from USR.
+I update the second vertion at 2021/4/19.
+All of the resource is in the new folder called "frog_0419".
+This version I researched the responsive imgmap in the HTML and embedded the jquery imgmap in website.
+The resource is from [here](https://github.com/stowball/jQuery-rwdImageMaps), and the License is also in the "frog_0419" folder.

+Learn a lot, Thanks a lot!!

+As you can see, the Homepage.html has a map, use jquery syntax above website I mentioned, we can hover at specific location and go to the next website.
+The most important thing is that the range of area will not leave the relative position of the origin image when we resize the web, that's amazing!!

+***

 I update the first vertion at 2021/4/12.
 All resorce is in the "frog" folder.
 Open the frog.html to see the webpage.